ente76/sd-journal/README.md

 All features are in the default feature set.
 If required, default-features must be turned off.
 Features are stacking: if you select feature 246, you will get 245 and 229 included.

-### Status & Stability

-This library is still under development.
-There are various methods marked with the feature "experimental".
-These methods are not considered finalized yet.
-The documentation of each of these methods contains further information.
-Additionally the library structure is currently under investigation.
-Currently all methods are implemented for struct Journal.
-This may change soon: methods that refer to a single record may be moved to struct Cursor and methods performing cursor movements (next(), previous() and similar ones) will return a Cursor.

 #### Planned Development

 - [ ] further rustification